Best Ways to Protect Personal Assets

 Offshore trusts are one of the strongest legal asset protection tools available.
 Thus, they are one of the best ways to protect personal assets.
 Offshore trusts share many similarities with domestic asset protection trusts.
 The most popular type of offshore trust is an irrevocable self-settled spendthrift trust.
 These trusts allow settlors to protect their own liquid assets, as well as assets which the trust will give to beneficiaries.
 As previously mentioned, offshore trusts generally offer more asset protection than domestic asset protection trusts.
 The burden of proof for a claim of fraudulent transfer for a domestic asset protection trust is clear and convincing evidence.
 Creditors can force settlors to prove that they did not intend to avoid paying a debt as a result of a transfer of assets.
 In a number of favorable offshore jurisdictions, the burden of proof at beyond all reasonable doubt.

 Additionally, many of the best offshore jurisdictions do not recognize foreign judgments.
-This means that a creditor will have to have their case tried in the jurisdiction where the trust is held.
+This means that a creditor will have to try their case in the jurisdiction where you have formed the trust.
 This can be a very expensive and lengthy process.
 For this reason, most creditors decide that it is not worth the cost and effort to pursue assets held in an offshore trust.
 We know of no clients of ours where a creditor was able to get money out of a Cook Islands or Nevis trust that we have established for them.

 Limited Liability Business Entities

 Limited liability companies (LLC) and corporations are also very popular for protecting personal assets.
-The limited liability business entities may be formed domestically or offshore.
+You may form limited liability business entities domestically or offshore.
 Like domestic trusts, domestic limited liability business entities in the United States are subject to US laws.
 They also frequently have much more stringent reporting requirements than offshore business entities.